LAWLESS: Not every crime is against the law

 This wasn’t just a family affair anymore.
 Soon, the whole world was watching the Terri Schiavo story.
 It was a case that would test the moral fiber of a nation.

-BASHAM: Stay tuned for LAWLESS, a new podcast from WORLD Radio, premiering this summer.
+BASHAM: Stay tuned for LAWLESS, a new podcast from WORLD Radio, premiering this later this year.

 WORLD Radio transcripts are created on a rush deadline.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of WORLD Radio programming is the audio record.